alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 resource types,
 and various levels of organisational unit (programmes, departments, whole organisations).^[Example PlumX profile for the University of Pittsburgh: <https://plu.mx/pitt/>.]
-A 'plum print' summary is also available for embedding into other sites, such as an institutional repository.
-The information shown in the embedded widget is customisable and links to the original source are made available.
+A 'plum print' summary is available for embedding into other sites, such as an institutional repository.
+The information shown in the embedded widget is customisable and links to the original data source are made available.

-Researchers can help seed the information available by linking their profiles to accounts they have in other systems (e.g. by entering a Slideshare ID) [@michalek2014plu].
+Researchers can help seed the information available by linking their PlumX profiles to accounts they have in other systems (e.g. Slideshare, GitHub) [@michalek2014plu].

 Altmetric
 ---------